The Algebra of Infinite Justice: The greater common good

 Essay concerning the controversial Sardar Sarovar Dam project in India's Narmada Valley.

 Power politics

-This essay examines Indian dam construction, and challenges the idea that only "experts" can influence economic policy.
+This essay examines Indian dam construction and challenges the idea that only "experts" can influence economic policy.
 It explores the human costs of the privatization of India’s power supply and the construction of monumental dams in India.
 This is the second essay in the original 2001 book.
-There is also a 2002 book of Roy essays with this title Power Politics.
+There is also a 2002 book of Roy's essays with the title Power Politics.